loomio/loomio_help/content/user_manual/groups/subgroups/index.md

 Subgroups help you organize your communications and members so that the right people are engaged in their work together.

-For example, you can use subgroups for your organization's…
+For example, you can use subgroups for your organization's

 - governance board
 - working team or a project working group
 - a topic (such as 'strategy' or 'learning')